Bangalore circus fire: Incident

 had ended and the spectators were moving towards the exits.
 Apart from the spectators inside, another huge crowd was waiting outside the tent for the next show.

 The flames quickly spread through the canvas top and wooden bleachers, whipped by strong winds.
 It took only 15 minutes for the fire to consume the tent, long before the first fire engines arrived.
-Parents, passers-by and autorickshaw drivers also attempted to pull children and others out of the tent, with some becoming victims themselves after being overwhelmed by the fire.
+Parents, passers-by, and auto rickshaw drivers also attempted to pull children and others out of the tent, with some becoming victims themselves after being overwhelmed by the fire.

-The 4000-seater spectator gallery was also destroyed during the fire.
+The 4,000-seater spectator gallery was also destroyed during the fire.
 Help could not be sought immediately as the telephone lines were dead.
 Many of the female performers ran into the fire to save the children.

 Animals were not hurt as they were not inside the ring at the time, and employees pulled caged tigers and lions away from the blaze.
 Elephants and horses broke their tethers and escaped to safety.

 Victims

 The fire disaster claimed 92 lives and 300 others were injured.
 56 of those killed, and many of those hurt, were school children.
 More children were killed in the stampede than by the fire.
-21 adults who died were mothers and teachers who had brought the children to the special Saturday matinee for kids.
+21 adults who died were mothers and teachers who had brought the children to the special Saturday matinee for children.
 Several of the burn victims were charred beyond recognition.
 A total of 119 patients were treated in the Burns centre at Victoria Hospital.
-Fourteen patients with more than 80 percent burns died within 48 hours of the disaster.
+14 patients with more than 80 percent burns died within 48 hours of the disaster.
 32 patients were operated by skin grafting or flap procedures.